Pest Management and Pesticides

 If pesticides are used indoors, they should be used carefully according to label directions.
 In many cases, parents and others in the home may take steps to prevent or reduce unnecessary pesticide exposures.
-For consultation or more information about pesticides, see the links below or our Healthy Homes Contacts page.
+For consultation or more information about pesticides, see the links below or Healthy Homes Contacts.

 Tips for Reducing ExposuresThere are many steps that you can take to prevent or reduce unnecessary pesticide exposures around the home.
 For example:

 - Reduce the need to use chemical pesticides.
 Prevent pests from entering the home by closing or sealing openings.
 Eliminate sources of food and moisture so that the environment is not conducive to pests.
 Use physical means to control pests, such as fly swatters, whenever possible.

 - If you use pesticide products at home or elsewhere: (1) use products such as horticultural oils and diatomaceous earth or non-broadcast products such as baits or traps; (2) read and follow all label instructions, including instructions regarding the proper use of the pesticide product, the location for application, the quantity to be applied, the frequency of application, the method of application; and (3) remove food, dishes, toys, and other objects before treating indoors.

 - Wash fruits and vegetables thoroughly before eating them.

 - Avoid treated areas during and after treatment.